LogtalkDotOrg/logtalk3/INSTALL.md

-Skip this step if you have set both Logtalk environment variables (`LOGTALKHOME` and `LOGTALKUSER`) to point to the same directory (e.g. when using a git repo clone for both).
+Skip this step if you have set both Logtalk environment variables (`LOGTALKHOME` and `LOGTALKUSER`) to point to the same directory (e.g., when using a git repo clone for both).

 Each user must make a local copy of the Logtalk user-modifiable files (examples, libraries, tools, and other supporting files) in his/her home directory.
 These